 This is about the time that that ol’ clock starts winding down, and before you know it the stranger our mothers referred to as “change of life” comes dancing down your driveway.
 Pre-, post- and actual starts to mess you up in ways you never imagined.
 Your bones creaking from under use, and slowly but surely you are filling out, drying up, and burning up every time you turn around.
 You start to have hot, free range passion, then realize the hot was not so much from the sex as it was from the flashes.
 You wait for those exciting tingles and twitches and all you feel is the throbbing of your toes or the itch of your dry skin.
 What once was an overactive libido is now a freight train carrying a heavy load of steel.

-But there is something to be said about the depletion of estrogen as women get older and the way it affects our reaction to the “S” word.
+There is something to be said about the depletion of estrogen as women get older and the way it affects our reaction to the “S” word.
 We don’t want to be that naked sprite quite as often; we’d rather put our jammies on and settle down with a good book or movie.
-We’d rather spend money on a support bra rather than some skimpy lingerie thing that barely covers our hips.
+No time for the lingerie that barely covered our birthday suit.
 We still love and adore, but sometimes find it more rewarding to sit and cuddle rather than wrestle with an out-of-shape body.

 I am hoping that once men get their fill of their “V” pill, scientists put their minds to creating one for us girls.

 Let’s just hope that there’s plenty of room on the living room floor.